D-Type (MkI)

 The other thing to be aware of is that the manual switch will operate the relay, and the vacuum switch will keep the relay operated under conditions of high manifold vacuum even if the manual switch is turned off, when the gearbox is not in an overdrive gear.
 All this means is that when an overdrive gear is selected the solenoid will be energised and overdrive engaged as normal.

 The later LH-type overdrive does not have this vacuum switch and relay, presumably the designers feel it is strong enough to take disengagement under conditions of high manifold vacuum without damage.
+Also the current taken by the LH solenoid is much less, so the relay is not required for that reason either.

-It should be noted that if you intend to fuse the overdrive circuit to protect the wiring, both the white feeds from the fusebox to the manual switch and the relay must be fused.
+It should be noted that if you intend to fuse the overdrive circuit to protect the wiring, both the white feeds from the fusebox to the manual switch and the relay should be fused.

 The location of the overdrive and reverse light switches: